mkellerman/minimal-mistakes/_posts/2019/2019-01-25-Introducing_PSTwitterAPI.md

 Get-TwitterUsers_Lookup -screen_name 'mkellerman'
 ```
 1. Provide authentication token to the module
-1. Use one of the +120 helper functions to get/send requires to Twitter
+1. Use one of the +120 helper functions to get/send requests to Twitter
 1. Profit

 ## Example 2: Create WordCloud from your recent tweets